austinlparker/aparker.io/content/posts/the-death-of-virtual-events.md

 We do have models for events designed for these groups.
 DevOpsDays events are specifically designed around this interplay, as well as the general idea of 'unconferences' where attendees create ad-hoc groups around topics selected that day.

-To be somewhat blase, we work under the assumption that if we get a lot of smart people together, then something educational will come out of it.I think this is a bit too reductive and misses the other axes of interaction that developer conferences provide.
+To be somewhat blase, we work under the assumption that if we get a lot of smart people together, then something educational will come out of it.
+I think this is a bit too reductive and misses the other axes of interaction that developer conferences provide.
 These groups are somewhat transient identifiers...
 Within attendees, different levels of experience will lead to ad-hoc promotions as groups coalesce and drift apart.
 Within speakers as well, peers and new entrants will commingle to learn from each other, swap war stories, and network.
 Thus, solving for the needs of the attendees will also in many ways solve for the needs of the speakers.
 If we start from the position that events are "a paid vacation from your day job", then what should we optimize for?

 - Locales and venues that assist in creating 'decisive moments'.
 - The ability to disconnect fully (or as fully as possible) from standard roles and responsibilities, to immerse oneself in the event.